hilbert-spaess/hilbert-spaess.github.io/forcing.md

 [$V^{\mathbb{B}}$ models ZFC](https://hilbert-spaess.github.io/2020/05/22/$V-B$-models-ZFC.html) provides the proof that all axioms of ZFC are valid in the standard BVM of set theory.
 (Still in progress).

 [Models from BVMs](https://hilbert-spaess.github.io/2020/05/23/building-actual-models.html) covers how we can use $V^{\mathbb{B}}$ to obtain new models of ZFC.
-We consider quotienting by an ultrafilter, and a first look at forcing extensions.
+We consider quotienting by an ultrafilter, take and a first look at forcing extensions.